 U.S. oil and gas production has increased more than fifty percent in the last decade thanks to the hydro-fracturing of shale deposits that’s pushing output to record levels.
 Unsurprisingly, this is driving investment in the industrial infrastructure needed to turn all that oil and gas into fuel, chemicals, and other high-value products.
-The Environmental Integrity Project has created a public database to track the environmental and human health impacts of more than 200 of the largest projects to build or expand capacity at gas processors, liquefied natural gas terminals, refineries, petrochemical plants, and fertilizer manufacturers.
+The Environmental Integrity Project created this public database to track the environmental and human health impacts of 429 of the largest projects to build or expand capacity at gas processors, liquefied natural gas terminals, refineries, petrochemical plants, and fertilizer manufacturers.
 The database also includes 116 interstate natural gas pipeline projects that are under construction or recently completed, or that have been announced or approved by the Federal Energy Regulatory Commission.

 Monitoring the Industry’s Growth

 Concentrated in corridors along the Gulf Coast and increasingly the Appalachian Ohio River Valley, these industrial hubs are major sources of greenhouse gases as well as emissions that contribute to local air pollution.
 They may also increase the risk of dangerous explosions or toxic leaks from facilities that are poorly managed or overwhelmed by hurricanes, floods, or other natural disasters.
 EIP hopes the database can be used to help monitor the industry during this critical period of growth, which happened especially rapidly under the anti-regulation, industry-friendly Trump Administration.